lybekk/offPIM/README.md

 ## Description
 An easily deployable PIM made for the CouchDB ecosystem.
-In an age where everything is about collaboration and sharing.
+In an age where everything is about collaboration and sharing...
 This is a counterweight to that.
 Not eveything needs to be shared.
 Something is just personal.

 It currently has apps for:
 * Task management